 According to a study released by Unbounce, the top industries with the highest percentage of conversion rates are vocational studies and job training (6%) and business services (5.5%).
-Those on the lower end of the spectrum are higher education (2.6%) and real estate (2.9%).
+Higher education (2.6%) and real estate (2.9%) are on the lower end of the spectrum.
 Note that even the lowest figures cited are higher than the global average percentage.

 Bounce rate is the percentage of your page visitors who leave without exploring the other pages of your website.
 They may have even opened a piece of sponsored content but closed it immediately after seeing the first page.
 Ideally, bounce rates should not be too high.
 You want your audience to stay on your website and navigate to other pages.

 Digishuffle shared their 2017 bounce rate benchmark reports and showed that the industries with low bounce rates are real estate (49.25%), shopping (47.85%), and automotive (46.34%).
 No doubt, visitors to these pages surf through many products offered on the same site.
 After all, the end goal is a purchase during each session.

 It’s different for blogs and entertainment websites, however.
 They have a higher bounce rate of 76.47%.
 The market behavior for this industry indicates that a user tends to consume a single piece of information and then continues with their day.

 How much attention are your readers giving you?
 This varies by what kind of content you produce.
 If you have a lot of text-heavy articles, you can expect that the average time is longer—unless they didn’t understand your message, got bored, and left before they finished reading your content.